benitoss/ZX_Spectrum_Next_FPGA-3.01.09/synth-deca/README.md

 01/04/22 DECA port by Shaeon and Somhic from Unamiga Reloaded core https://github.com/benitoss/ZX_Spectrum_Next_FPGA-3.01.09 by  @benitoss

-**THIS PORT REQUIRES A DUAL SDRAM+SRAM MODULE WITH SEPARATED DQMH/L SIGNALS** (3 pins old MiSTer dual memory modules should work)
+**THIS PORT ONLY USES SRAM MEMORY.
+IT WORKS WELL WITH A DUAL SDRAM+SRAM MISTER MODULE WITH SEPARATED DQMH/L SIGNALS (3 extra pins)**.

 **Now compatible with [Deca Retro Cape 2](https://github.com/somhi/DECA_retro_cape_2)** (new location for 3 pins of old SDRAM modules).
 Otherwise see pinout below to connect everything through GPIOs.